cse208echo/GroupProject/Tic-Tac/Tic-Tac/Database/README.md

-This is Database folder, with ToDo function version 1.0
+This is Database folder, with Main function-- ToDo and Main page manipulation. version 1.0, without UI